Padel Tennis

 Padel, an innovative form of tennis, is one of the fastest growing sports.
 It’s easy to learn, extremely sociable and a great way to get a low impact, high-energy cardio workout.
 Played on an enclosed court about a third the size of a tennis court, groups of mixed ages and abilities can play together.

-There are close to 300 padel courts in the United Kingdom.
-Norfolk has two padel court venues, the Diss Heywood Tennis & Padel Club and at the Royal Norwich Golf Club.
+In late 2024, there were 620 padel courts in the United Kingdom.
+Norfolk has four padel court venues, the Diss Heywood Tennis & Padel Club, the Royal Norwich Golf Club, Blazing Padels near Reepham, and also Norfolk Padel at East Barsham (opening in January 2025).

 The rules are much the same as tennis, although you hit an underarm serve and the walls are used as part of the game.
 Padel is a great way to attract new members.
 Learn More